osuosl/pymesync/docs/source/usage.rst

 TimeSync.\ **create_activity(activity)**

     Create an activity on the TimeSync instance at the baseurl provided when instantiating the TimeSync object.
-This method will return a list with a single python dictionary containing the created activity if successful.
+This method will return a python dictionary containing the created activity if successful.
 The dictionary will contain error information if ``create_activity()`` was unsuccessful.

     ``activity`` is a python dictionary containing the activity information to send to TimeSync.
 The syntax is ``"key": "value"``. ``activity`` requires